bazza2jw/open62541Cpp/README.txt

 Hence UA_NodeId is wrapped with Open62541::NodeId

 Assignments or copy construction always uses deep copies.
-I abandoned using reference counted objects as this gave too many headaches.

 It is possible to shallow copy UA_* items to the corresponding C++ managed objects.
 Do not do it, unless you really, really want to.